kineticfire-labs/semver-multi/README.md

 ## Store Versioning Data in the Git Repository

-Git annotated tags record the version data.
-Version data specifies the version of each configured project and artifact since the last release, test release, or version data update.
+Git annotated tags record the version data, which *semver-multi* reads to compute project and artifact versions.
+Version data specifies the version of each configured project and artifact since the last release or test release; version data can also define changes to the structure of projects and artifacts that affect the number of those entities or changes to the full scopes.  *semver-multi* defines three types of version data:  *release*, *test-release*, and *update*.

-*semver-multi* requires initial *update* type version data in order to compute subsequent releases.
-An update defines all version data but doesn't represent a release of artifacts.
-Subsequent updates during the life of the project may become necessary when adding, removing, or reorganizing projects or artifacts or changing the directory structure of the project.

-For a *release*: *semver-multi* reads commit message history from the most recent until the first annotated tag with version data of type *release* or *update*, ignoring *test-release* types.
+*release* type version data defines versions for all projects and artifacts for a release.
+Release versions must be compliant with the [Semantic Versioning Specification](https://semver.org/) and contain exactly major, minor, and patch version numbers.
+For a release, *semver-multi* computes changes using the commit message history from the the current commit until the first commit with an annotated tag containing version data of type *release*, which defines the starting version numbers for that release computation.  *semver-multi* requires an initial *release* type version data tag to set the beginning versions for projects and artifacts.

-For a *test-release*: *semver-multi* reads commit message history from the most recent until the first annotated tag with any type of version data, including *test-release* types.
-A *test-release* is a build of the project for testing purposes such as by developers or automated testing systems prior to a release.
+*test-release* type version data specifies versions for all projects and artifacts for a test release.
+A test release may be initiated and used by developers, an automated CI/CD system, or others to create a release for testing purposes only.
+Test release versions must be compliant with the [Semantic Versioning Specification](https://semver.org/) and formatted as `<major version from last main tag>.<minor version from last main tag>.<patch version from last main tag>-test+<branch name>.<unique Git object name>`.
+Per the Semantic Versioning specification, the branch name will consist only of uppercase and lowercase letters, numbers, and dashes.
+A test release version may look like `1.2.3-test+new-feature.gbba57`.
+For a test release, *semver-multi* computes changes using the commit message history from the current commit until the first commit with an annotated tag containg version data of type *release* or *test-release*.

 Figure 5 shows the format of version data for a type 'release' or 'test-release'.